jsdoc2md/jsdoc-to-markdown/test/output/all-with-index.md

 <a name="module_file-set#files"></a>
 ###fileSet.files
-the static property
+the prototype instance property

 <a name="module_file-set#delete"></a>
 ###fileSet.delete(paths)
-A static methy meth
+A prototype instance methy meth

 **Params**